FAQ's

 Applying to ESC

-Though all programs share a common application, you may apply to up to five programs and will be asked to rank your top three.
+Though all programs share a common application, you may apply to up to four programs.
 Applicants frequently choose to apply to fewer.
 As in the Episcopal Church itself, there is considerable diversity in how each program lives out community and mission.

 Yes.